InfoSecInnovations/concierge/contribution_guides/ADDING_A_LOADER.md

 While there are a variety of ways you could process the files, we recommend looking at the [Langchain Document Loaders](https://python.langchain.com/v0.1/docs/modules/data_connection/document_loaders/) and [Langchain Community Document Loaders](https://python.langchain.com/v0.1/docs/integrations/document_loaders/) as these cover a vast array of data source types and it's likely the file type you wish to ingest is already handled by one of them.

-Load and split the document as per the documentation of the loader you're using and map each resulting page to a `ConciergeDocument.ConciergePage` object and its accompanying `ConciergeDocument.ConciergePage.PageMetadata` or derived class object.
+Load and split the document as per the documentation of the loader you're using and map each resulting page to a `ShabtiDocument.ShabtiPage` object and its accompanying `ShabtiDocument.ShabtiPage.PageMetadata` or derived class object.
 The `content` field should contain the `page_content` value from the page, and any items you deem important from the `metadata` dictionary can go into the extended page metadata class.

-### Adding Your Loader To Concierge
+### Adding Your Loader To Shabti

 Now you've created the loader class and its metadata classes, you need to tell Shabti to look for it when loading files.

-Open `concierge_backend_lib/loading.py`.
+Open `docker_containers/shabti_api/app/loading.py`.

 Import your loader class and add it to the `loaders` list, the loaders are checked in the order of this list, so you should leave `TextFileLoader` as the last element as this is (currently) the fallback loader if none of the others work, bear in mind that your loader will take precedence over any of the ones following it.